AbigailRamirez/chat-app/README.md

 -   Expo
 -   Firebase and Firestore

-### Development environment:

--   npm install expo-cli -g to install the Expo CLI.
+# Setting up the development environment:

+- Clone the repository: git clone https://github.com/mpsylvan/chat-demo

+# EXPO
+- Install Expo CLI as a global npm package: yarn add global expo-cli
+- Create an account and log in at https://expo.dev/.
--   expo login.
+- Follow expo CLI's instructions.
--   npm install.
--   install the Expo Go App on your mobile device.
+- Install the Expo Go app on your phone (for testing purposes)
--   create your test environment with Android Emulator or iOS Simulator.
--   start project with npm expo start or expo start in the terminal.
+- Start the project: npx expo start

-### Dependencies
+- Scan the QR code provided in your terminal

+# FIREBASE/ FIRESTORE
+- follow new project workflow within Firebase console
--   see package.json file.
+- include Firebase object within App.js and/or separate file.
+- make a reference to the project using firebase config obj.